 Commonly known as SAM, the Seattle Art Museum is conveniently located near the Pike Place Market.
 So, you could combine both places in one day for indoor Seattle fun.

-15. The Museum Of Pop Culture
+17. The Museum Of Pop Culture

+Located in an iconic building near the Space Needle, the MoPOP’s exterior is almost as interesting as what’s housed inside.
 Designed by architect Frank O. Gehry, 21 thousand stainless steel pieces that emit shimmering shades of purple, blue, red, and silver cover the undulating curves.

 Inside, the 140,000 sq. foot floor space, once known as the Experience Music Project or EMP Museum, features contemporary popular culture exhibits.
-If you’re into music, the museum provides a great rainy day activity in Seattle.

-Some standouts are the guitar collection (the largest of its kind) and a magnificent collection of Jimmy Hendrix memorabilia.
+Some standouts are the guitar collection (the largest of its kind) and a magnificent collection of Jimi Hendrix memorabilia.
 A guitar tower hangs down from the ceiling in one space and mimics a swirling tornado.